HaloWarsModding/HaloWarsModding.github.io/_guides/guide030_blenderugx.md

 <img width="600" height="auto" src="https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/assets/images/ugxpipeline/export1.PNG?raw=true"><br>
 <br>
 Now you will see the export window pop up.
 You will notice some options.<br>
 **Back/Right/Up**: These determine the orientation of the exported model.
-Note that these are in in-game axis rather than Blender's.<br>
+Note that these are in in-game axis rather than Blender's.
+The default is good, unless you need something specific.<br>
 **Export Meshes**: Toggles generation of a .ugx mesh file.
 Useful for just exporting animations.<br>
 **Selected Only**: Determines if only the selected objects will be exported.
-Node that you must also select an armature.<br>
+Note that you must also select an armature.<br>
 **Selected Armature**: Allows you to select the rig you want to include in the .ugx/.uax.<br>
 **Exports Animations**: Toggles generation of .uax files.<br>
 **All Actions**: If toggled, a .uax will be made for each action in the .blend.
 Otherwise just uses current action on selected armature.